 Our goal is to help you achieve the beautiful and healthy smile you've always wanted, so you can be sure that we'll customize a financial plan that suites your needs!

-- Your first visit consultation is complementary!
+- Your first visit consultation is complementary.

-- Unlike many offices, we don't do routine credit checks because we trust our patients!
+- Unlike many offices, we don't do routine credit checks because we trust our patients.

-- You can get started with little and sometimes no down payment!
+- You can get started with little and sometimes no down payment.

 Please complete the new patient forms at your convenience prior to your first visit.
 You may email the completed documents to us prior to your visit, or print and bring them to your first visit.
 If you choose to email us the forms, please be sure to sign the Patient Authorization for Communication via Email form.

 Included in the new patient packet are: Patient Information form, Insurance Registration form, Patient Authorization for Communication via Email, Notice of Privacy Practices, and Acknowledgement of Receipt of Notice of Privacy Practices.